 – In the morning you cleared an area of ground and fluffed it up with a rake.

-– Hoping to avoid ruining a pair of shoes you focus on the mower as you trim the lawn that afternoon.
-The lawn mower scattered grass clippings across the whole bit of ground you’d cleared.
+– Planning to keep your toes, you focus on the mower as you trim the lawn that afternoon.
+The lawn mower scattered grass clippings all over the place.

 The causes of weathering?

 At first some causes of weathering may seem tricky to perceive or illustrate (try!!).
-It is a blessing that everything weathers according to the same rules of physics, chemistry, etc. Even though the signs of weathering may vary, depending upon things like the environment the animal passed through, the season, the size of the animal, even the animal’s “usual” habits, the tracker can rely on everything following the same rules.
-How would the broken end of a living twig weather after the moose browsed off the end, or after the lost hiker tore it off as he blundered through?
-Maybe a different break, but same rules of weathering, right?
-But how does moose saliva affect weathering of that twig?
+It is a blessing that everything weathers according to the same rules of physics, chemistry, etc., because even though the signs of weathering may vary, depending upon things like the environment the animal passed through, the season, the size of the animal, even the animal’s “usual” habits, the tracker can rely on everything following the same set of rules.

 The signs of weathering one looks for?

-A few are: changes caused by rain, dulling of crisp imprints, wind-blown debris or objects fallen in, erosion, changes caused by expansion and contraction, change in color, more recent tracks.
+A few are: changes caused by rain, the degree of edge crumbling, wind-blown debris or objects fallen in, erosion, changes caused by expansion and contraction, change in color, more recent tracks.